dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 |-------------------                            | ----------------                    | ----------------|
 | A dapp                                        | Operational                         | Dapp developer principal |

-- #### Step 2: Dapp developers submit NNS proposal so they can deploy to the SNS subnet To ensure that malicious parties cannot simply fill the SNS subnet with un-approved SNSs, the canister which is responsible for deploying SNSs, [SNS-W](../introduction/sns-architecture.md#SNS-W), contains a list of principals that are allowed to do so.
+### 2. Dapp developers submit NNS proposal so they can deploy to the SNS subnet
+  To ensure that malicious parties cannot simply fill the SNS subnet with un-approved SNSs, the canister which is responsible for deploying SNSs, [SNS-W](../introduction/sns-architecture.md#SNS-W), contains a list of principals that are allowed to do so.
 Therefore, a developer launching an SNS needs to ask the NNS community for approval to be added to this list.
 If the proposal is adopted, the defined principal is allowed to install exactly one SNS.